SonnyLabs/EU_AI_ACT_MCP/README.md

 # EU AI Act Compliance MCP Server 🇪🇺

-A comprehensive [Model Context Protocol (MCP)](https://modelcontextprotocol.io/) server providing **EU AI Act compliance tools** for AI systems.
-This server helps AI applications meet transparency, security, and governance requirements across the entire EU AI Act framework.
+A [Model Context Protocol (MCP)](https://modelcontextprotocol.io/) server providing **EU AI Act compliance tools** for AI systems.
+This server helps developers of AI applications, like chatbots and AI agents, meet transparency, security, and governance requirements across the entire EU AI Act framework.

  ⚠️ BETA SOFTWARE - NOT LEGAL ADVICE

    This MCP server is in active development.
 It provides technical tools to assist with EU AI Act compliance but does NOT constitute legal advice.
 Consult qualified legal counsel for compliance decisions.

+ 🧑 CONTRIBUTORS NEEDED!
+   This solution is in its early phases and there are EU AI Act requirements left to add, as well as general guidance.
+If you would like to contribute to improve the    solution for everyone, we would love that!
+Please see the Contributing guide [here](https://github.com/SonnyLabs/EU_AI_ACT_MCP?tab=contributing-ov-file) for general guidance on contributing.

 ## 🎯 What Does This Server Do?

-This MCP server provides **17 automated compliance tools** that helps you and your AI systems to comply with the EU AI Act:
+This MCP server provides **automated compliance tools** that helps you and your AI systems to comply with the EU AI Act:

 - ✅ **Classify AI systems** by risk level (Prohibited, High-Risk, Limited-Risk, Minimal-Risk)
 - ✅ **Determine your role** under EU AI Act (Provider, Deployer, Importer, etc.)